Keratin Hair Products Lawsuit

 To fight back against this long list of deceptive claims, consumers have filed complaints against keratin hair products.

-- Customers are misled into spending more for the product ($8.99 for 8.4 fluid ounces versus $7.49 for 25.4 fluid ounces of a shampoo with comparable ingredients).
+- Customers are misled into spending more for the product than cheaper alternatives.

 If you purchased an over-the-counter hair product that advertises the benefits of keratin but failed to produce noticeable benefits for your hair, you may be eligible for a class action lawsuit.
 A class action lawsuit can recover damages for financial loss and other forms of personal harm.